~ ARCTICPEAK ~

 MFJ-269 HF/VHF/UHF SWR ANALYZER

-This is probably the most versatile SWR/Antenna analyzer who is available in the price class available for regular radio amateurs.
+This is a very versatile SWR/Antenna analyzer.
 This instrument is really helpful when I’m experimenting with antennas.

 Check out this sites for more information about the MFJ-269 HF/VHF/UHF SWR ANALYZER: